ansible/ansible-ai-connect-operator/docs/closed-beta-preparation.md

 ### Push the service to a registry

 The Ansible AI Connect Service image can be deployed to any public or private container registry.

-_NOTE_: For this document we assume using 'podman' as container runtime, and [quay.io](https://quay.io/) as the registry.

 - [Login into quay.io](https://quay.io/tutorial/)
 - Tag the image: